Interlisp/Interlisp.github.io/content/en/software/install-and-run/running-on-linux.md

 type: docs
 ---

-Medley can run on any Linux system that includes X Windows and a number of others.
+Medley runs on most any Linux system that includes X Windows.

-For Windows users of System For Linux (WSL) on Windows 11 and Windows 10 Build 19044+, there are [separate instructions](running-on-wsl).
+Note that for Windows users of System For Linux (WSL) on Windows 11 and Windows 10 Build 19044+, there are [separate instructions](./running-on-wsl).

 We recommend the Linux system have a web browser installed.
 A browser is not strictly necessary to run Medley, but several features of the system (e.g., displaying some user documentation) will not work without an external browser installed.